- Docs Home

 - If TiDB has already sent partial data to the client, TiDB reports an error to the client.
 The amount of data sent to the client each time is controlled by

-statements are many, and read-write conflicts are rare, enabling this variable can avoid the latency and cost of getting the global timestamp.
+In scenarios where the READ-COMMITTED isolation level is used, the SELECT statements are many, and read-write conflicts are rare, enabling this variable can avoid the latency and cost of getting the global timestamp.

 Difference between TiDB and MySQL Read Committed